The year 1934 saw the domination of racing through German technological might in

 30 employees, the entire Scuderia, he designed a special chassis based

-8-cylinder engines that were placed in front and behind the driver.
+8-cylinder engines that were placed in front and behind the driver with the rear engine facing towards the rear.
 One

 version used twin 2.9 litre units while another used twin 3.2 litre